Humanoid-Robots-as-Edu-Assistants/.github/profile/README.md

 # Hi there 👋
-## We are the laboratory for communication at the Berlin University of Applied Sciences, Germany 🤖
+## We are the Communications Lab at the Berlin University of Applied Sciences in Germany 🤖

 <br>